compilerharris/compilerharris/README.md

 # 💫 Hey there!
 This is Haris Shaikh.
-💻 Exploring and Learning new technologies and helping people by developing software using booming technologies.<br>🎓 BE in Computer Engineering from University of Mumbai.
+💻 Exploring and Learning new technologies and helping people by developing software using booming technologies.<br>🎓 BE in Computer Science & Engineering from University of Mumbai.

 ## 🌐 Socials: